Frobenius theorem (differential topology)

 The 1-form dz − y dx. on R^{3} maximally violates the assumption of Frobenius' theorem.
 These planes appear to twist along the y-axis.
 It is not integrable, as can be verified by drawing an infinitesimal square in the x-y plane, and follow the path along the one-forms.
 The path would not return to the same z-coordinate after one circuit.

 In mathematics, Frobenius' theorem gives necessary and sufficient conditions for finding a maximal set of independent solutions of an overdetermined system of first-order homogeneous linear partial differential equations.
 In modern geometric terms, given a family of vector fields, the theorem gives necessary and sufficient integrability conditions for the existence of a foliation by maximal integral manifolds whose tangent bundles are spanned by the given vector fields.
 The theorem generalizes the existence theorem for ordinary differential equations, which guarantees that a single vector field always gives rise to integral curves; Frobenius gives compatibility conditions under which the integral curves of r vector fields mesh into coordinate grids on r-dimensional integral manifolds.
 The theorem is foundational in differential topology and calculus on manifolds.

-Contact geometry studies 1-forms that maximally violates the assumptions of Frobenius' theorem.
+Contact geometry studies 1-forms that maximally violate the assumptions of Frobenius' theorem.
 An example is shown on the right.